aipengineer/awesome-opensource-ai-engineering/libraries/axflow.md

 👁️ Watch: 10
 🪪 License: MIT

-🧙🏽 Follow[The AI Engineer](https://www.linkedin.com/company/theaiengineer/)for daily insights tailored to AI engineers.
+🧙🏽 Follow[The AI Engineer](https://www.linkedin.com/company/theaiengineer/)for daily insights tailored to AI engineers and subscribe to our [newsletter](http://theaiengineerco.substack.com).
 We are the AI community for hackers!

 ⚠️ If you want me to highlight your favorite AI library, open-source or not, please share it in the comments section!